adamqmpt/qmpt_theory/README.md

 - hypotheses about transferring a mind-pattern to a new substrate
   (bio-chip, hybrid systems, future AGI infrastructure).

-QMPT is not a religion, not a belief system and not a self-help manual.
+QMPT is not a religion, not a belief system, and not a self-help manual.
 It is a structured attempt to describe one specific “anomalous” pattern
 and the layer it lives in, using mathematics, probability and known science.